Pooletergeist/ir-dwislpy/mycode/README.md

 Hi Jim,
 This Zip has my current work on HW5.
-I'm still working on it — trying to get the new starter code to play nice with my HW4 submission.
-In the meatnime, I've written translation code for all the exercise but have yet to test it.
-I'm feeling shaky on my return code for Func calls (step 6) but feeling pretty confident in the earlier exercises.
+I'm still working on it — trying to get func calls working  (step 6) so I can play guess 6.
+But feeling pretty confident in the earlier exercises with tests like "cond.slpy"

 NOTES: